OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 However, without the ability to override target details on a step, common deployment scenarios like feature branching and microservice deployments will result in an explosion of targets, where the individual targets provide little benefit.
 In these situations it is useful to consider which target fields must be overridable in steps to support these deployment patterns.

+We do expect targets to become more flexible and expose more functionality in future.
+[Dynamic Environments](https://docs.google.com/document/d/1My5ZLdLeslUq29sQR6xSyEa0UfpwsQxPrXp2dVKZSi4/edit), [Project Groups](https://docs.google.com/document/d/1Yp4dBzGEMVcWWLytjGLMoawjOi0a6hV5yV62MmKWxh4/edit), and [Pipelines](https://docs.google.com/document/d/184_iYwPtctj5X3a44DdFC-T71dc2nO0vHp1GEtdpbxw/edit) provide some insight into the future direction.

 Here are some guidelines:

 * When in doubt, assume targets describe the **where** (e.g. service names, regions) and the **who** (e.g. credentials).
 Steps define the **what** (e.g. packages, app configuration) and the **how** (e.g. building templates, running scripts).